-I am currently working on my MA in Educational Technology at Western Michigan University.
-This semester I am taking a class about how to develop online courses.
-The assignment this week calls for us to post a paper we drafted to a blog.
+I completed an MA in Educational Technology at Western Michigan University.
+As part of the program, one semester I took a class about how to develop online courses.
+The paper included below is an artifact from one of our weekly assignments which asked us to post a paper we drafted to a blog.
 So, included below is my paper that describes a plan/overview of one way to go about designing an interactive online application.

 EDT 6460 – Spring 2007 | Week Ten – Paper Two